nmoroze/tclint/docs/violations.md

 ### Rationale

 Incorrect use of commands can result in runtime errors, and ambiguous script arguments limit `tclint`'s ability to fully check code that may be executed at runtime.

+## `redefined-builtin`

+`proc` definitions may not use the name of built-in commands.

+### Rationale

+Redefining built-in commands can lead to confusion and result in `tclint` reporting false positive `command-args` violations.